Visual psychiatry — telehealth across Virginia.

 "

 I am Patria Alexander, PMHNP-BC.
 My portrait photography practice runs alongside my psychiatric practice — and the two have always been the same conversation.
 The image reveals what the intake form cannot.
 What a patient chooses to photograph, what they avoid, what they carry in their posture and their gaze — this is clinical material.
-I built Visual Psychiatry into DepthWorks because some of my most important clinical data has come not from what a patient said, but from what she let me see.
+I built The Implicit Exposure Lens™ into DepthWorks because some of my most important clinical data has come not from what a patient said, but from what she let me see.

 Frequently asked